klalicki/dweb2/src/content/classes/10-developing-project/slides.md

 On computers, files are typically organized in a tree-like structure of folders/directories.

-When we link to files (like images, stylesheets, or other pages) we need to specify the _path_ to that file.
+We often use the terms 'up' and 'down' to describe moving through this structure.
+'Up' means going to a parent directory, while 'down' means going into a subdirectory.

+We need to be able to specify the location of files in order to link to them or import them into our code.

 ---